Marko Tolja

 Marko Tolja (born 3 July 1984) is a Croatian singer.

-Music career
+Career

 1984–2005: Early life and education

 Marko Tolja was born on 3 July 1984 in Rijeka to Koraljka and Darko Tolja.
 Tolja gained his first musical experiences with his uncle Davor, who sang in the Croatian electropop group Denis & Denis.
 In 1995, in a duet with Lena Stojiljković, he performed at the children's festival Mikić (a children's version of the festival Melodije Istre i Kvarnera) and won the first place with the composition "Ča smo mi".
 During his primary school years, he also attended the Ivan Matetić Ronjgov Music School in Rijeka.
 During those years he performs at numerous matinees and piano recitals.
 From 2001 to 2006, he sang in various klapas (Klapa Luka, Klapa Volosko, Klapa Fortunal) with which he performed throughout Croatia at various klapa festivals.

 2006–2008: Career beginnings

 In early 2006, Tolja started working on solo career with Rijeka-based music producer Olja Dešić.
 His debut single "Partila je mala" was released in the summer of 2006 and competing at the 36th edition of the Melodije Istre i Kvarnera festival.
 "Deja Vu" was released as his second single in early and performed at Dora 2007, Croatia's national selection show to select the country's Eurovision Song Contest 2007 entry.
 Shortly after Dora 2007 he signed a record deal with Aquarius Records and released his debut studio album Stare dobre stvari.
 For the 2008 edition of the Porin Award he was nominated and won in the Best New Artist category.